-- 3.7.2.2.1.4 Consult within their certified nurse practitioner scope and collaborate as necessary with Medical Doctors or Doctors of Osteopathy when outside their certified scope and as needed; - 3.7.2.2.1.5 Maintain their license through 50 contact hours every two years; and - 3.7.2.2.1.6 Maintain prescriptive authority within New Mexico. - 3.7.2.3 A Member, Caregiver, and Stakeholder Engagement Coordinator, dedicated fulltime to this Agreement, responsible for facilitating and coordinating a robust engagement strategy for CISC, their Caregivers, member-serving systems, and other stakeholders to inform and support the design, implementation, and ongoing improvement of the CISC program.
+- 3.7.2.2.1.4 Consult within their certified nurse practitioner scope and collaborate as necessary with Medical Doctors or Doctors of Osteopathy when outside their certified scope and as needed; - 3.7.2.2.1.5 Maintain their license through 50 contact hours every two years; and 3.7.2.2.1.6 Maintain prescriptive authority within New Mexico. - 3.7.2.3 A Member, Caregiver, and Stakeholder Engagement Coordinator, dedicated full-time to this Agreement, responsible for facilitating and coordinating a robust engagement strategy for CISC, their Caregivers, member-serving systems, and other stakeholders to inform and support the design, implementation, and ongoing improvement of the CISC program.
 The CISC CONTRACTOR should consider an individual with lived experience as a Medicaid recipient or Caregiver, or an individual certified in alignment with New Mexico's Certified Family Peer Support training and certification program. - 3.7.2.4 A full-time CISC Transition Coordinator with at least two (2) years of experience coordinating care and benefits necessary to meet the transition needs of populations with complex care needs, such as the CISC population.
 The Transition Coordinator must have the education and experience to understand, identify, and address the transition challenges and disparities within New Mexico's culturally diverse population.
-The Transition Coordinator must be fully dedicated to this Agreement and responsible for overseeing CISC Member transitions of care requirements. - 3.7.2.5 The responsibilities of the Director of Pharmacy identified in Section 3.3.3 of this Agreement shall, for the CISC CONTRACTOR, include monitoring pharmacy utilization; identifying and addressing outlier prescribing practices; providing pharmacy-related consultation, guidance, and training specific to the CISC population to CISC CONTRACTOR staff and providers; and collaborating with HCA to fulfill expectations for CISC Members. - 3.7.3 CISC Expertise for Key Personnel following Key Personnel identified in Section 3.3.3 of this Agreement have knowledge and experience with the needs of CISC or similar populations, including as role-appropriate, the provision of Trauma-responsive care, Care Coordination for children with multi-system involvement, and treatment of children who have experienced Trauma and have complex behavioral, neuro-developmental, or Physical Health needs:
+The Transition Coordinator must be fully dedicated to this Agreement and responsible for overseeing CISC Member transitions of care requirements. - 3.7.2.5 The responsibilities of the Director of Pharmacy identified in Section 3.3.3 of this Agreement shall, for the CISC CONTRACTOR, include monitoring pharmacy utilization; identifying and addressing outlier prescribing practices; providing pharmacy-related consultation, guidance, and training specific to the CISC population to CISC CONTRACTOR staff and providers; and collaborating with HCA to fulfill expectations for CISC Members.

+3.7.3 CISC Expertise for Key Personnel

+In addition to ensuring the experience and expertise of the Key Personnel listed in Section 3.7.2 of this Agreement, the CISC CONTRACTOR shall ensure the following Key Personnel identified in Section 3.3.3 of this Agreement have knowledge and experience with the needs of CISC or similar populations, including as role-appropriate, the provision of Trauma-responsive care, Care Coordination for children with multi-system involvement, and treatment of children who have experienced Trauma and have complex behavioral, neuro-developmental, or Physical Health needs: